 Young mother, Jean Smyth-Campbell, was murdered in June 1972 and police informed the family that she was killed by Republicans.

 Nevertheless, secret archives released by Paper Trail to the family proved that Jean was killed by the British army.
 A covert Special Force unit called the Military Reaction Force (MRF) is now in the frame for her murder.

 The Royal Ulster Constabulary (RUC) and the Police Service of Northern Ireland (PSNI) are implicated in the cover-up of her murder.

-Therefore it is little surprise that Jean’s family consider the PSNI’s belated decision to investigate MRF murders.
-The unit set up by the PSNI, the Legacy Investigation Branch, is staffed by former members of the the RUC.
+Therefore it is little surprise that Jean’s family has little faith in the PSNI’s belated decision to investigate MRF murders.
+The unit set up by the PSNI, the Legacy Investigation Branch, is staffed by former members of the RUC.

 Human rights organisations have already warned that the LIB is not fit for purpose or Article 2 compliant.

 The PSNI has already proved that its DNA is inextricably linked with that of the RUC, and is more interested in defending the reputation of the RUC rather than defending the basic human rights of victims and their families.